 JazzyB, we hope we offered you a plausible explanation above.

-Is there a message here for doctors and skeptics?
-We suggest that just because no one has done a randomized, double-blind, placebo-controlled trial does not mean something does not work.
 Trying to design a placebo-controlled study that involves smearing Vicks on the feet could be challenging given the distinctive aroma of this product.
 And just because there is no obvious explanation for how something works does not mean it is bogus.
-You may find another article of interest:
+Many of the skeptics might be surprised to learn that lots of prescribed medications do not have an explanation for how they work.

 Should Doctors Embrace Home Remedies?